The Komodo Dragon (Varanus komodoensis) is a large reptile in the Varanidae family of monitor lizards. It is an ectotherm varanid.

 Continue reading “Frilled-Necked Lizard”

 The Spiny-Tailed Monitor Lizard (Varanus acanthurus) is a medium-sized reptile.
+It is also known as the Ridge-Tailed Monitor or the Ackies Dwarf Monitor.

 The Spiny-Tailed Monitor Lizard is grey with light markings.
 Its scales are six-sided hexagons.
 It has a large mouth, large nostrils, and large brown eyes.
 Its feet have five toes with long, sharp claws.